 There are two primary types of cucumbers: bush cucumbers and vining cucumbers.
 Each bush variety of cucumber requires 2 to 3 square feet of space, and the vine type can reach to 6 feet in height.
 Trellis systems or tomato cages can be used to support plants that are the vine type.
 Sow cucumber seeds every two to three weeks until three months before your area's first average annual frost date to have a continuous harvest of cucumber fruits as summer progresses.

 Cucumbers produce two kinds of bright, golden-yellow flowers: male and female.
-Male flowers emerge first but do not produce fruits and fall off after pollination is complete.
+The first flowers that emerge are male and do not produce fruits, falling off after pollination is complete.
 Female flowers emerge within one to two weeks.

-After female cucumber flowers have been pollinated, they swell at their bases and begin to develop into fruits.
-Cucumber fruits usually can be harvested 50 to 70 days after the seeds were sown, depending on the variety and weather conditions.
+After female cucumber flowers have been pollinated, they swell at their bases and begin to develop into fruits if fertilization is successful.
+You can harvest cucumbers 50 to 70 days after the seeds were sown, depending on the variety and weather conditions.

-Cucumber varieties used for pickling are ready to harvest when the fruits reach 3 to 4 inches in length.
-The harvest lasts seven to 10 days for each of those plants.
-The longer fruits of varieties used for slicing are ready for harvest when they are 7 to 8 inches long, and their harvest time may continue for as long as four to six weeks.
+Pickling cucumbers are ready to harvest when the fruits reach 3 to 4 inches in length.
+The harvest typically lasts seven to 10 days for those varieties.
+Longer varieties of slicing cucumbers are ready for harvest when they are 7 to 8 inches long, and their harvest time may continue for as long as four to six weeks.

 At peak harvest time, cucumber fruits should be picked every two days.
-Cucumber plants produce more fruits when the fruits are picked regularly.
-Fruits left on the vines become bitter and their skins tough.
+Fruit production lasts longer when the fruits are picked regularly.
+Fruits left on the vines become bitter, and their skins turn tough.

-A mature cucumber plant produces about 5 pounds of fruits, or about 10 fruits that are each 6 ounces.
+A mature cucumber plant generally produces about 5 pounds of fruit or about 10 fruits that are each 6 ounces.
 Heirloom varieties, however, produce about 2 to 3 pounds of fruits per plant.